Security Principles and Compliance Specifics Governing tiCrypt

 - Man-in-the-middle attacks, otherwise known as interception attacks, are prevented independently of SSL.
 Even if the SSL certificate is compromised, the communication is still secure.

 End-to-end encryption is strictly more secure than encryption in transit because the files are not decrypted until the verified recipient views them.
-Encryption in transit allows admins and any hacker who has access to the proper certificates to decrypt the files.
+Encryption in transit allows admins and any hacker with access to the proper certificates to decrypt the files.
 In all cases, tiCrypt implements end-to-end encryption, even if the file is accessed or shared multiple times.
 Should a file be needed multiple times, it is decrypted multiple times with no copies residing in unsecured storage, each time implementing end-to-end encryption.

 Advanced Security Features